leonardnzekwe/monty/README.md

 # C - MONTY

-Custom Implementation of Monty ByteCode Interpreter.
+A Custom Implementation of Monty ByteCode Interpreter.

 ## Authors